personas

 — Dr. Karyn Purvis

-Learning from incredibly knowledgeable teachers/mentors /therapists & coaches on this has illuminated common threads.
-Jung, who popularized the concept, stated that the goal of working with personas is “to develop a more realistic, flexible persona that helps us navigate in society but does not collide with nor hide the true self.”
-Lots of modalities attempt to address personas in their own ways.
+Many modalities address harmful personas (the ones that do hide the true self) in their own ways.
 Internal Family Systems might say that you are acting from a “protector part”, Relational Life Therapy may say it’s your “adaptive child”, showing up to keep you safe.
-Many will agree that the idea is that your social self is beating out your essential self or that you’re living in contraction rather than from expansion.
+Many agree that your social self is beating out your essential self or say that you’re living in contraction rather than expansion.
 In fear as opposed to love.
 The list goes on.
-One descriptor you’ve certainly heard is “triggered”.

-Whatever you call it - you’re relating to yourself or others in ways that are just not gonna work.
-Because usually from that place, you will activate other people's defenses or protective child parts too and…we’re off to the dance!
-Most would agree that ultimately though, it seems to stem from a strategy likely developed to avoid an intolerable emotion in the past.
+Ultimately the problem stems from a very natural coping mechanism.
+A strategy developed to avoid an intolerable emotion in the past.
 Useful at the time.
 But if it’s not useful anymore then it may be time to open up and create some room so that more of who you truly are can participate in life again.

 Physiologically when we get triggered the prefrontal cortex has gone offline, the right brain is acquiescing to the left and adrenaline has flooded our systems.
 All of that has completely jacked up the ability to check yourself before you wreck yourself.
 You’ve shifted into a subcortical, primal, survival state, initiating knee-jerk reactions from fight, flight, freeze.
 The big picture gets lost.
 Wise adults have ridden a wave of adrenaline into a sea of victimhood and blame.
 Or at the very least made it challenging to find a way out of whatever story of otherness that is now certainly occurring.
 You become an island - fiercely independent and battling to prove you’re right.
 And likely criticizing someone else's island too.
 Rude. ;)